GUIDED FIREFLY WALKS & PHOTOGRAPHY

 NORTH COUNTRY TRAIL

 The 4,600-mile long North Country Trail is a National Scenic Trail and is accessible within 1/2 mile of BCR.
 Many backpackers and day-hikers like to spend a night or two in the Kellettville area.
-The BCR offers a little bit of the comforts of home for those starting/ending their trek or taking a break on their way to their next leg.
-Many of our backpacking guests appreciate the hot-shower, soft beds and free WiFi to get connected to friends and family.
+The Cabin can offer a sturdy shelter for those starting/ending their trek or taking a break on their way to their next leg.
+Many of our backpacking guests appreciate the hot-shower, and free WiFi to get connected to friends and family.

 There is no legal access to ATV trails from the BCR in Kellettville at this time.
 Guests of the BCR are welcome to park trailers overnight, but will have to trailer to access ATV trails in Marienville.